Creating content that people want to share isn’t easy.

 Four of them provided quotes…

-And like before, thanks to their support on social media, the article was also spread by other influencers who were not quoted:
+And thanks to their support on social media, the article was once again spread by other influencers who were not quoted:

 Leading to those 300+ total shares that I mentioned above.